BGPS/distance_omnibus2/README.rst

 code for the extraction component in `python/spectrum_extraction/ <python/spectrum_extraction/>`_, but Tim did most of the work using IDL.

-.. warning:: TODO: Describe method in more detail.
+TODO: Describe method in more detail.
 A figure showing the rind & core regions would be very helpful here.

 These plots are the most important.
 First, the HCO+ and |13CO| *peak* velocities match 85% of the time when using this method.
 This is about 5%